Learning Dynamic Abstract Representations for Sample-Efficient Reinforcement Learning: Empirical Evaluations

 \section{Empirical Evaluations}

-To assess the performance of CA+RL, we conducted empirical analysis on three different grid world domains: (1) Wumpus World, (2) Taxi World adapted from the OpenAI Gym environment Taxi-v3 (\url{https://www.gymlibrary.ml/environments/toy_text/taxi/}) and introduced by \cite{dietterich2000hierarchical}, and (3) Office World adapted from \cite{icarte2018using}.
-We aim to investigate the following: \begin{itemize} \item Does CA+RL improve sample efficiency without any expert knowledge? \item Is CA+RL scalable to high-dimensional tasks? \item Does CA+RL recognize similar abstractions in similar situations? \end{itemize}
+To assess the performance of \alg, we conducted empirical analysis on three discrete domains: Office World adapted from \cite{icarte2018using}, Wumpus World derived from \cite{stuart2010artificial}, Taxi World adapted from the OpenAI Gym environment Taxi-v3 (\url{https://www.gymlibrary.ml/environments/toy_text/taxi/}) and introduced by \cite{dietterich2000hierarchical}, and one continuous domain: Water World based on \cite{karpathyreinforcejs,icarte2018using}.
+All of the domains used are stochastic continuous/discrete problems with varying dimensionality (from 2 to 14).
+All the details regarding the domains and task descriptions are included in the supplementary document.
+We aim to investigate the following: \begin{itemize} \item Does \alg{} improve the sample efficiency of vanilla Q-learning without any expert knowledge? \item Is \alg{} scalable to high-dimensional tasks? \item Does \alg{} recognize similar abstractions for similar sub-problems in a larger task? \end{itemize}

-We selected three baselines for comparison: (1) Option-critic \cite{bacon2017option}, (2) JIRP \cite{xu2020joint}, (3) and Q-learning \cite{watkins1992q}.
-Option-critic \cite{bacon2017option} is a Hierarchical RL (HRL) approach that discovers options autonomously while learning option policies simultaneously.
-JIRP \cite{xu2020joint} automatically infers reward machines and policies for RL.
-We selected these state-of-the-art methods as baselines as they do not require expert knowledge as input.
-We chose standard Q-learning \cite{watkins1992q} to test the robustness of our method.
+For the comparative study, we selected the following baselines: (1) Option-critic \cite{bacon2017option}, (2) JIRP \cite{xu2020joint}, (3) tabular Q-learning \cite{watkins1992q}, (4) DQN \cite{mnih2013playing}, (5) A2C \cite{mnih2016asynchronous}, and (5) PPO \cite{schulman2017proximal}.
+Option-critic is a Hierarchical RL (HRL) approach that discovers options autonomously while learning option policies simultaneously.
+JIRP automatically infers reward machines and policies for RL.
+We chose these state-of-the-art methods as baselines as they do not require expert knowledge as input.
+We also compared with deep RL methods: DQN, A2C, and PPO.
+The details of parameters and hyperparameters are included in the supplementary document.

-For each domain, we execute 10 independent runs for each algorithm and report the success rates averaged over last 100 episodes.
-All experiments were executed on 5.0 GHz Intel i9 CPUs with 64 GB RAM running Ubuntu 18.04.
-We describe the domains along with the hyper-parameters used, and discuss our results and analysis in detail below.
+For each domain, we executed 10 independent runs for each algorithm and report the mean success rates averaged over last 100 training episodes along with the standard deviations.
+We also report normalized cumulative reward for each domain and method obtained by evaluating the agent on 10 simulation runs, after stopping training at intervals of 10 episodes.
+We use implementation of DQN, A2C, and PPO from the Stable-Baselines3 by \cite{raffin2019stable}.
+Our code is included in the supplementary material.
+We now discuss our results and analysis in detail below.